 This year, I thought I’d let you build your own vegetarian Christmas dinner from a selection of my favourite recipes from around the web!

 …yes, all three of these posts are basically the same thing with a different title.
-But there are lots of new recipes too!
+But there are lots of new recipes here too!
 So hopefully you’ll be able to find plenty of inspiration here to build an amazing Christmas meal.
-Just pick one recipe from each category, and you’ll have an irresistible vegetarian Christmas dinner… then you just have to remember to send me my invitation!
+Just pick one or two recipes from each category, and you’ll have an irresistible vegetarian Christmas dinner… then you just have to remember to send me my invitation!

 I’ve marked on which of the recipes are vegan, but obviously a lot of the other recipes could easily be adapted to fit with any dietary requirements.